Bard: History

 In the words of the Oxford English Dictionary, the bards were an "ancient Celtic order of minstrel-poets, whose primary function appears to have been to compose and sing (usually to the harp) verses celebrating the achievements of chiefs and warriors, and who committed to verse historical and traditional facts, religious precepts, laws, genealogies, etc."

 In medieval Gaelic and Welsh society, a bard (Scottish and Irish Gaelic) or bardd (Welsh) was a professional poet, employed to compose elegies for his lord.
-If the employer failed to pay the proper amount, the bard would then compose a satire (c.f. fili, fáith).
+If the employer failed to pay the proper amount, the bard would then compose a satire (cf. fili, fáith).
 In other Indo-European societies, the same function was fulfilled by skalds, rhapsodes, minstrels and scops, among others.
 A hereditary caste of professional poets in Proto-Indo-European society has been reconstructed by comparison of the position of poets in medieval Ireland and in ancient India in particular.

 Bards (who are not the same as the Irish filidh or fili) were those who sang the songs recalling the tribal warriors' deeds of bravery as well as the genealogies and family histories of the ruling strata among Celtic societies.
 The pre-Christian Celtic people recorded no written histories; however, Celtic peoples did maintain an intricate oral history committed to memory and transmitted by bards and filid.
 Bards facilitated the memorization of such materials by the use of metre, rhyme and other formulaic poetic devices.